Frequency meter

 - one result register per channel

-More concretely, the current word offsets are:
+More concretely, the word offsets are:

 0x00- control (enable,clear)0x04- gate length0x08- number of channels0x10and up - per-channel results